crolllab/teaching/Bioinformatics_Tools/Course_2_Intro_CL/README.md

 `mafft --auto --thread 10 SARS-CoV2.genome.nucl.fasta > SARS-CoV2.genome.nucl.mafft.fasta`

 The code above allows `mafft` to use 10 CPU to make the analyses faster.
-It will still take a about 15'.
+It will still take between 3-15'.
 Plan in a break or some other work.

 The resulting file contains our aligned sequences.